-Semantic technology, centered on the use of ontologies as a tool, is increasingly applied to data management in all areas, including computational chemistry and molecular engineering [15].
-As a feature of the semantic web, ontologies can link to entity definitions from other ontologies, facilitating distributed development and complex multi-tier architectures.
-The highest level of abstraction is usually given by a top-level ontology (or upper ontology).
-These components of the semantic web, such as the Basic Formal Ontology (BFO) [2] and the Descriptive Ontology for Linguistic and Cognitive Engineering (DOLCE) [6], are largely domain-independent and reused frequently in very diverse contexts; at the top level, philosopical concerns are at least as significant as the practical demands of research data technology.
-The EMMC advances its own top-level ontology, the European Materials and Modelling Ontology (EMMO), which is based on the philosophical paradigms of nominalism, merotopology, and semiosis following Peirce [14].
+Semantic technology, centered on the use of ontologies as a tool, is increasingly applied to data management in all areas, including computational chemistry and molecular engineering [16, 34]; beside ontologies, other types of semantic assets, such as XML schemas, can be employed [32].
+As a feature of the semantic web, semantic assets can link to entity definitions from external sources, facilitating distributed development and complex multi-tier architectures.
+The highest level of abstraction is usually given by a top-level ontology.
+These components of the semantic web, such as the Basic Formal Ontology [2], DOLCE [6], ThingFO [27], and the Unified Foundational Ontology [18], are largely domainindependent and reused frequently in very diverse contexts; at the top level, philosopical concerns are at least as significant as the practical demands of research data technology.
+The EMMC advances its own top-level ontology, the European Materials and Modelling Ontology (EMMO), which is based on the philosophical paradigms of nominalism, merotopology, and semiosis following Peirce [14, 17, 21, 28].
 To achieve interoperability within the framework of the projects and infrastructures involving the EMMC community, all lower-level, i.e., domain-specific ontologies need to be aligned with the EMMO.

-In particular, the Virtual Materials Marketplace project (VIMMP), which develops a platform where services and solutions related to computational molecular engineering can be traded, and with which multiple other platforms are expected to interoperate, it is essential to standardize the semantic space, e.g., for the exchange of information during data ingest and data retrieval [18]; this includes the characterization of services, models, documents, data access, etc., and may involve communication with external resources such as model and property databases.
-The domain ontologies that are developed by VIMMP for this purpose are referred to as marketplace-level ontologies [18]; the marketplacelevel ontology OSMO, which was developed by VIMMP in collaboration with the TaLPas project, is directly based on the MODA workflow graph standard as well as its LDT extension [17].
+In particular, for the Virtual Materials Marketplace project, which develops a platform where services and solutions related to computational molecular engineering can be traded, and with which multiple other platforms are expected to interoperate, it is essential to standardize the semantic space, e.g., for the exchange of information during data ingest and data retrieval [22]; this includes the characterization of services, models, documents, data access, etc., and may involve communication with external resources such as model and property databases.
+The domain ontologies that are developed by the Virtual Materials Marketplace project for this purpose are referred to as marketplace-level ontologies [22, 23]; the marketplace-level ontology OSMO is directly based on the MODA workflow graph standard as well as its logical data transfer extension [20].
 Thereby, a section from MODA, e.g., a solver, becomes a osmo:section entity, e.g., a osmo:solver.
-However, in MODA, the aspects (entries) of a section can only contain plain text; by using the relation osmo: has_object_content from OSMO, it becomes possible to point to semantically characterized content defined anywhere on the semantic web, including individuals and classes from OSMO and other ontologies.
+However, in MODA, the aspects (entries) of a section can only contain plain text; by using the relation osmo:has_object_content from OSMO, it becomes possible to point to semantically characterized content defined anywhere on the semantic web, including individuals and classes from OSMO and other ontologies.
 Similarly, OSMO formalizes the workflow graph elements and the exchanged logical variables.
 In this way, the MODA standard becomes machine-processable through OSMO.
 The materials modelling translation ontology from the present work, cf. Section 3, is based on this approach; it is closely connected to OSMO, and by extending the structure of the accessible semantic space to additionally deal with translation in materials modelling, it explicitly builds on OSMO and implicitly generalizes the MODA standard.